 HINT: Unlike most games, pocketing balls on the break can be detrimental due to the fact that those balls get spotted and may cause congestion near the foot spot.

 RULES OF PLAY

-A legally pocketed ball entitles the shooter to continue at the table until he fails to pocket a called ball on a shot, or until he has scored the maximum total per frame possible (10).
-Player may shoot any ball he chooses, but before he shoots, must designate a single ball that he will pocket and the pocket into which the ball will score; he need not indicate banks, kisses, caroms, combinations or cushions (none of which are illegal).
+A legally pocketed ball entitles the shooter to continue at the table until they fail to pocket a called ball on a shot, or until they have scored the maximum total per frame possible (10).
+Player may shoot any ball they choose, but before they shoot, they must designate a single ball that they will pocket and the pocket into which the ball will score; they need not indicate banks, kisses, caroms, combinations or cushions (none of which are illegal).

 Player has two innings to pocket the 10 possible balls for each frame.
-If player legally pockets 10 consecutive balls on his first inning of a frame, that frame is completed and player scores the frame exactly as a strike in bowling.
-If player fails to pocket 10 consecutive balls on his first inning, he takes his second inning immediately from where the cue ball lies.
-If he succeeds in legally pocketing the remaining balls on the table in his second inning, the frame is completed and player scores exactly as a spare in bowling.
+If player legally pockets 10 consecutive balls on their first inning of a frame, that frame is completed and player scores the frame exactly as a strike in bowling.
+If player fails to pocket 10 consecutive balls on their first inning, they take their second inning immediately from where the cue ball lies.
+If they succeed in legally pocketing the remaining balls on the table in their second inning, the frame is completed and player scores exactly as a spare in bowling.
 If player fails to legally pocket all 10 balls in 2 innings, the frame is then completed and is scored as an open frame in bowling.
 All succeeding frames are likewise scored just as in bowling; a “strike” in the 10th frame earns 2 extra innings, a “spare” earns 1 extra inning.

 If players tie for high game total in competition, additional frames are played alternately by the tied players, with the first player posting a superior score to that of his opponent(s) being the winner of that match (“sudden death”).